thycotic/ss-docs/secret-server-setup/prerequisites/index.md

 ## System Requirements

-Please review the detailed [System and Memory Requirements for Secret Server](https://thycotic.force.com/support/s/article/System-Requirements-for-Secret-Server) (KB).
+Please review the detailed [System and Memory Requirements for Secret Server](../system-requirements/index.md).
 The *Minimum Requirements* are for trial, sandbox, and POC environments.
 The *Recommended Requirements* are for production deployments.

 ## Hardware Requirements